MichaelAPayne/Mushrooms/README.md

 4. Data

 The ETL job is created in Visual Studion SSIS.
 You can run the Package from Visual Studion or deploy to SQL Server from Visual Studio.
+Copy the Assignment Senior Data Engn- agaricus-lepiota - send.csv to C:\temp. as this is where the source file is expected to be located.

 The Reports are encapsulated in stored procedures